 The papad along with salad and chutneys was brought to the table as I ordered a non-veg platter, dal Bukhara and butter naan.
 I also ordered a ‘fatal attraction’ mocktail, which was light and I enjoyed it.

 The food is just too good over here and it lived up to the hype.
 Dal bukhara is their specialty, cooked overnight, and it is a must try.

-The raita was made of hung curd (waterless yoghurt), and this went along with the food very well.
+The raita was made of hung curd (waterless yogurt), and this went along with the food very well.

-You can feel a strong culture, which shows in the seating, food and ambience of this place.
+You can feel a strong culture, which shows in the seating, food, and ambiance of this place.
 Small things like being offered to wear an apron and served water in copper glass go a long way in giving you a proper feel of this place.

 I paid a total of INR 4,115 (USD 55), which included the 20% discount on food & beverage that I received with my booking.
 Though it sounds a little expensive, there was a lot of food for one person, and I was a happy customer walking out of the door.

 It was already late by the time I got done with dinner, so I just hit the bed after.
 The breakfast experience next day wasn’t great as I had to wait for approximately 15-20 minutes before finally being seated at the Darjeeling Lounge, which was being used as an overflow breakfast restaurant.